Dissecting Transformers: A CLEAR Perspective towards Green AI: Introduction

 \section{Introduction}

-Large language models (LLMs) such as GPT-4, Gemini, and Claude have transformed natural language processing, but their environmental costs are increasingly concerning.
-Using ChatGPT alone has been estimated to produce 8.4 tons of CO$_2$ annually, over twice the average individual’s yearly footprint~\citep{earth2023impact}, equivalent to driving a gasoline car for more than 20,000 miles~\citep{epa2023vehicle} or the carbon sequestration of 300 mature trees~\citep{ecotree2023co2}.
-Beyond emissions, inference consumes significant energy and water, Google reports that a single Gemini query uses up to nine seconds of television viewing, with an associated reliance on water-intensive cooling that strains local supplies~\citep{cbs2025ai,google2025report}.
+Large language models (LLMs) \citep{openai2024gpt4technicalreport, grattafiori2024llama3herdmodels, yang2025qwen3technicalreport} have transformed natural language processing, but their environmental costs are increasingly concerning.
+ChatGPT-4o alone has been estimated to produce about 150,000 tons of CO$_2$e in 2025, equivalent to annual emissions of 30,000 gasoline powered cars or the carbon sequestration of a forest the size of city of Chicago ~\citep{jegham2025hungryaibenchmarkingenergy}.
 While training and finetuning of LLMs is a computationally heavy and energy intensive process, it occurs infrequently.
-Inference, by contrast, happens continuously at a massive scale, with GPT models serving hundreds of millions of queries daily~\citep{techtarget2025inference,acecloud2024training}.
-This makes reduction of per inference energy consumption a primary objective for model's performance optimization.
+Inference, by contrast, happens continuously at a massive scale, with Gemini, GPT and Claude models serving hundreds of millions of queries daily .
+Consequently, even small reductions in per-inference energy consumption can translate into substantial global energy savings, making inference a critical target for optimizing the energy efficiency of LLMs.